 28th November 2012.
 Several lovely holiday rental and B&B properties have come online in the last few days.
 Most are renovated farm estates with rural tourism.
 All are located on the natural west coast of the Baixo Alentejo and Algarve regions.
 If you like the outdoors, quiet places, they might be the place for you.

 17th November 2012.
 Heading further south, down the coast is the Baixo Alentejo region, a vast, sparsely populated area of traditional villages, vast farm estates, cork oak and pine-nut plantations, rounded hills and a stunning coastline of cliffs, beaches and fishing settlements.
-First on our recently-joined Baixo Alentejo properties is Casas da Cerca, two restored farmhouses in a secluded valley by the Mira river.
+First on our recently-joined Baixo Alentejo properties are two restored farmhouses in a secluded valley by the Mira river.
 A nature-lover's escape.

 14th November 2012.
 Across the Tagus estuary from Lisbon is the Setúbal Peninsula, with vineyards, small historic towns, cliffs, beaches and the stunning mountains and bays of the Arrábida natural park.
 A highly recommended area for outdoorsy types wanting a few days outside Lisbon.
-On our recent stay, we found two delightful places: Casal do Frade and Casa d'Adôa.
+On our recent stay, we found two delightful places: wooden chalets in a garden setting and a B&B at the water's edge.

 11th November 2012.
 Down the coast from Lisbon is Cascais, akin to Biarritz, with wealthy manor homes, sheltered beaches, marina, fishing wharf.
 Guincho surf beach and Cabo da Roca nearby.
-Whilst here, stay at Casa da Pergola, our newest addition, a historic manor house with beautiful gardens.
+Whilst here, stay at a charming B&B in a classic house, with beautiful gardens.

 10th November 2012.
-Whilst in Lisbon, we stayed in the Shiadu Boutique Guesthouses, 4 superb properties, all restored from historic buildings.
+Whilst in Lisbon, we stayed in restored city centre buildings, turned into guesthouses, 4 superb properties.
 Great location between Chiado and Cais do Sodré, walking distance to all the sights.
 Exceptionally friendly, helpful, enthusiastic staff.
 Great breakfasts.

 7th November 2012.
 We're into our second week visiting properties in southern Portugal.
 Starting off in the historic centre of Lisbon, we then covered the Arrábida mountains to the south, followed by the vast cork plantations around Alcácer do Sal and Grândola.
 Today, we're in Milfontes, on the stunning Alentejo coastline.
 Check our pages to find the properties we're recommending!

 1st November 2012.
-We've just visited Casa do Vale, our newest addition in the Leiria province.
+We've just visited a charming farmhouse, our newest addition in the Leiria province.
 Built of local limestone, as are all the houses in this quiet village, it exudes country charm.
 Wooden flooring, old furnishings, stone walls, even an old bread oven.
 Outside, a stone courtyard with barbeque and annexes, then a bucolic garden and pool on olive grove terraces.
 Lovely location in hills, by historic Pombal and a short drive to coast and Coimbra.

 16th October 2012.
-Just joined Hideaway Portugal: Quinta Lamosa in the Minho region, with two pine chalets based on the regional granary design.
+Just joined Hideaway Portugal: a river-side Quinta in the Minho region, with two pine chalets based on the regional granary design.
 Each with kitchenette.
 Large garden, woodland, stream, crystalline Vez river nearby.
 Bucolic scenery, a place to unwind.
 Peneda-Geres national park on your doorstep.

 4th October 2012.
-Just joined Hideaway Portugal: Quinta da Espada, an old Alentejo farm estate with traditional cottages, pool, orange and olive groves, patio under vines.
+Just joined Hideaway Portugal: an old Alentejo farm estate with traditional cottages, pool, orange and olive groves, patio under vines.
 A bucolic country escape, only 4km from historic Évora.

 25th September 2012.